yuriy-chumak/libol-algebra/README.md

 You have a choice to:
  - `make; make install` inside the project folder,
  - `kiss install libol-algebra` using [ol-packages](https://github.com/yuriy-chumak/ol-packages) repository,
- - If you don't need the fast inexact math support (the optimized C code for floating point machine types) or you don't have the C compiler available (huh?), just *copy the "otus" folder* to the your project folder.
+ - If you don't need the *fast inexact* math support (the optimized C code for floating point machine types) or you don't have the C compiler available (huh?), just `copy the "otus" folder` to the your project path.

 ## Usage

+A lot of examples available on the [Reference](reference/README.md) page and in the ["tests"](tests) folder.

 ```scheme
 $ ol